Keeping Your Account Secure: Tips for Protecting Your Financial Information

 Take the following steps to secure your brokerage accounts and your personal financial information:

-- Protect Your Passwords and PINs.
-Do not share your passwords or PINs with others.
-You also should not store your passwords or PINs on your computer.
-If you need to write down your passwords or PINs, store them in a secure, private place.
+- Use Strong Passwords and PINs and Keep Them Secret.
+Use strong passwords and PINs that contain both numbers and letters and, if allowed, symbols.
+Do not share your passwords or PINs with others, and do not store them on your computer.
+If you need to write them down, store your list in a secure, private place.
 You should change your passwords and PINs regularly and use a different password and PIN for each of your accounts.
-Use passwords and PINs that contain numbers and letters or symbols.

 - Maintain Your Computer Security.
-Personal firewalls and security software packages (with anti-virus, anti-spam, and spyware detection features) are a must for those who engage in online financial transactions.
-Make sure that your computer has up-to-date security software, including security patches, that the software is configured for automatic updates, and that the software is always turned on.
+Personal firewalls and security software packages (with anti-virus, anti-spam, and spyware detection features) are a must if you engage in online financial transactions.
+Make sure your computer has up-to-date security software, including security patches, that the software is configured for automatic updates, and that the software is always turned on.
 For laptops, be sure to use encryption software.
 Computer hardware and software providers also maintain security pages on their websites with tips for checking and improving the security of your system.

 - Log Out Completely.
 Always click the "log out" button to terminate your access to your brokerage firm's website.
 Access may not be terminated if you simply close or minimize your browser or type in a new Web address when you're done using your online account.
 Other users of the computer might be able to re-enter the site and have access to your account online if you do not properly log out.
 You also potentially expose yourself to "session stealing" if you have multiple Web pages open while logged on to your brokerage account.
 Avoid multi-tasking on multiple Web pages when checking your financial accounts online—or, if you must visit another site, use a different type of browser rather than opening another window.

 - Be Prudent When Using Wireless Connections.
-Wireless networks may not provide as much security as wired Internet connections.
-In fact, many "hotspots"—wireless networks in public areas like airports, hotels, internet cafes and restaurants—reduce their security settings so it is easier for individuals to access and use these wireless networks.
+Unsecured wi-fi connections do not provide as much security as either wired Internet connections, encrypted wireless networks or your mobile carrier’s cellular data connections.
+Many hotspots—wireless networks in public areas like airports, hotels, and restaurants—reduce their security settings so it is easier for individuals to access and use these wireless networks.
 This increases the possibility that someone may intercept your information.
 You may decide that accessing your online brokerage account through a wireless connection is not worth the security risk.
 If you use your own wireless network, make certain you secure the network with wireless encryption.

 - Check for Secure Websites.
 When you access your brokerage account online, check to ensure that the log in page indicates that it is a secure site.
 The address of a secure website connection starts with "https" instead of just "http" and has a key or closed padlock in the status bar (which typically appears in the lower right-hand corner of your screen).
 When you click on the padlock, the security certificate should confirm the identity of the site you are visiting.
 In Microsoft Internet Explorer 7, look for the address bar to turn green.